 When engaging with information, be it news stories or research for a class project, we should always try to maintain an open mind and a healthy level of skepticism so that we make sure our information source actually proves the points it arguing.
 Avoid the following behaviors that can lead to blind acceptance of fake news:

-CONFIRMATION BIAS--the habit of automatically believing information that agrees with our preexisting views, regardless of whether the source is valid.
-The slightly different Desirability Bias is accepting information because it confirms what we WANT to believe.
+CONFIRMATION BIAS--automatically believing information that agrees with our preexisting views, regardless of whether the source is valid.
+The slightly different DESIRABILITY BIAS is accepting information because it confirms what we WANT to believe.

 SELECTIVE EXPOSURE--actively seeking out information that falls in line with our preexisting beliefs, while never seeking information that differs from them.
 This can lead to living in an: